-- Reusable Filter – A white circular sponge which fits into the inside of the Brewing Container.
+- Reusable Filter – A white circular sponge that fits into the inside of the Brewing Container.

-- Stopper – A little rubber wedge which fits snuggly into the outside of the Brewing Container.
+- Stopper – A little rubber wedge that fits snuggly into the outside of the Brewing Container.

-- Glass Decanter – What we will use to the store the coffee.
+- Glass Decanter – What we will use to store the coffee.